andrewrk/node-s3-client/README.md

 `options`:

  * `s3Client` - optional, an instance of `AWS.S3`.
 Leave blank if you provide `s3Options`.
- * `s3Options` - optional, provide this if you don't provide `s3Client`.
+ * `s3Options` - optional. leave blank if you provide `s3Client`.
    - See AWS SDK documentation for available options which are passed to `new AWS.S3()`: http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html#constructor-property
- * `maxAsyncS3` - maximum number of simultaneous requests this client will ever have open to S3. defaults to `Infinity`.
+ * `maxAsyncS3` - maximum number of simultaneous requests this client will ever have open to S3. defaults to `20`.
  * `s3RetryCount` - how many times to try an S3 operation before giving up.
+   Default 3.
- * `s3RetryDelay` - how many milliseconds to wait before retrying an S3 operation.
+ * `s3RetryDelay` - how many milliseconds to wait before retrying an S3
+   operation.
+Default 1000.

 ### s3.getPublicUrl(bucket, key, [bucketLocation])